jenniferolenchak/HollanderGroup/artifacts/architecture.md

 # Interoperability

-Web app operates independently and does not communicate with any other software.
+Web app operates independently and does not communicate with any other software. (subject to change)

 # Internationalization/Localization